EirikTengesdal/MapDrawingScriptforR/README.md

 }
 ```

-Please note that the following Concept DOI represents all of the versions of our record, and will currently resolve to the landing page of the latest version of the record: https://doi.org/10.5281/zenodo.5167687
+Please note that the following Concept DOI represents all of the versions of the record, and will currently resolve to the landing page of the latest version of the record: https://doi.org/10.5281/zenodo.5167687

 The recommended practice is to cite a specific version of the repository.
 Find the relevant Version DOI at Zenodo, for instance via the Concept DOI above.